Lord-Cinders/CGarColl/readme.md

 }ObjectDbList;
 ````
-The List is created and initialized using `InitObjList(StructDbList * list)`
+The List is created and initialized using `InitObjList(StructDbList * list).`

 ````
 ObjectDbList * objlist = InitObjList(strlist);
 ````

-The nodes are dynamically added and deleted when the application calls `xcalloc` and `xfree`.
+The nodes are added dynamically and deleted when the application calls `xcalloc` and `xfree.`

-utility fuctions available for this structure are:
+utility functions available for this structure are:
 ````
 // print functions for debugging void printObjNode(ObjectDbnode * node);